Subaru Crosstrek Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Includes $500 policy deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
-Estimates are averaged for all states and for different Crosstrek trim levels.
+Includes $500 policy deductibles, liability coverage up to 30/60, and includes uninsured motorist and medical coverage.
+Prices are averaged for all U.S. states and Crosstrek models.

 Use the form below to get customized rates for your location.